ModPageSpeed vs Cloudflare APO

 Migrating from Cloudflare APO to ModPageSpeed

-Migration is reasonable if you've outgrown WordPress, moved off Cloudflare, or need optimization beyond what APO does — critical CSS, origin-side AVIF, or a single pipeline that follows the site across CDN changes.
+Migration is reasonable if you've outgrown WordPress, moved off Cloudflare, or need optimization beyond what APO does — critical CSS, origin-side AVIF from the 2.0 worker, or a single pipeline that follows the site across CDN changes.

 If you do migrate: